KrishanBhasin/security-advice/index.md

 ### Android:

 Your phone needs to be receiving software updates from its manufacturer.

+**do not sideload apps**.
+This bypasses many security protections Google put in place to protect Android phones, and is a HUGE infection vector.

 Make sure full disk encryption is turned on ([click here and follow this guide](https://www.howtogeek.com/141953/how-to-encrypt-your-android-phone-and-why-you-might-want-to/)) - this step is not needed for iPhones as it is already the default.